Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [rbp+27h],xmm1
 ```

-It seems to be a real distaster.
+It seems to be a real disaster.
 It seems that it has two loops where the vectors are constructed.

 GLM SIMD and Mathfu resulted it following code which is very similar to Eigen's, registers in some instructions are different: